techramento/techramento.github.io/BYLAWS.md

 1. All directors shall be elected to serve a two-year term, however the term may be extended until a successor has been elected.

-1. Director terms shall be staggered so that approximately half the number of directors will end their terms in any given year.
+1. Director terms may be staggered so that approximately half the number of directors will end their terms in any given year.

 1. Directors may serve terms in succession.